How to Use a Life Insurance Policy to Save for College

 There are some ways around this tax problem and these include:

-- Coverdell Plans – these are the so called education IRAs and they also provide Federal Income tax sheltering but have other restrictions.
+- Coverdell Plans – these are the so called education IRAs and they also provide Federal Income tax sheltering but also have other restrictions.

 - Whole life insurance coverage for the child.